EXCLUSIVE-India likely to impose ceiling on next season's sugar exports - sources

 India, the world's biggest sugar producer, could cap exports of the sweetener at 6 million to 7 million tonnes in the 2022/23 October-September season, about one-third less than the total to be shipped out in the current season, industry and government sources said.
 They asked not to be named as they were not authorised to speak to media.

-A government spokesman did not immediately respond to a request for comment.
+A government spokesperson did not immediately respond to a request for comment.

 The curbs on exports by India, also the world's second-biggest sugar exporter, could further lift benchmark white sugar prices LSUc1, which are already trading near 5-1/2 year highs, traders said.